YunyiShen/YunyiShen/README.md

 I’m a statistician working on biological, especially ecological questions.
 Also have some interest in astrostatistics.
 Currently a PhD student in statistics at the University of Toronto.

-- 🔭 I’m currently working on HMMs in astronomy and ecology
+- 🔭 I’m currently working on statistical problems in astronomy and ecology
-- 🌱 I’m currently learning statistics
+- 🌱 I’m currently learning statistics.
+The most recent project is detecting [flares](https://en.wikipedia.org/wiki/Solar_flare) of [M-dwarfs](https://en.wikipedia.org/wiki/Red_dwarf) using data from [TESS mission](https://tess.mit.edu/).
-- 👯 I’m looking to collaborate on any quantitative ecology stuff
+- 👯 I’m looking to collaborate on any statistical ecology/astronomy stuff
 - 📫 How to reach me: yshen99@wisc.edu
 - ⚡ Fun fact: I never managed to really see what I am studying.
-Include but not limited to: asiatic black bear, marten, coyote, and of course, exoplanet.
+Include but not limited to: asiatic black bear, marten, coyote, and of course, M-dwarfs.

 <!--
 **YunyiShen/YunyiShen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.